Hey guys. Quick post about your 48-ounce container options for Smart System Vitamix models.

 But as I’ve noted in the post all about the Dry Grains Container, it’s only a good fit for the right house.

-If you make your own flours, grind your own seeds, and process your own spices, it’s a good fit.
+If you already make your own flours, grind your own seeds, and process your own spices, you’ll love it.

 But know this: a dry container is not required to make nut butter.
 It’s actually better made in a “wet” one.

 Yes, but not as well as the “wet” one can.

 The Aer Disc container is the fun one